-- Third season of Jackie Chan Adventures: Jackie attempts to destroy the MacGuffins of the first season by firing a laser at them.
+- In the third season premiere, Jackie attempts to destroy the MacGuffins of the first season by firing a laser at them.
 It only destroys the physical talismans - their powers seek out new hosts, setting the third season Macguffin-hunt in motion.

 Sulu: It would have looked nice in some museum.